percona/percona-xtrabackup/doc/source/innobackupex/innobackupex_option_reference.rst

    This option specifies the list of databases that |innobackupex| should back up.
 The option accepts a string argument or path to file that contains the list of databases to back up.
 The list is of the form "databasename1[.table_name1] databasename2[.table_name2] . . .".
 If this option is not specified, all databases containing |MyISAM| and |InnoDB| tables will be backed up.
 Please make sure that --databases contains all of the |InnoDB| databases and tables, so that all of the innodb.frm files are also backed up.
 In case the list is very long, this can be specified in a file, and the full path of the file can be specified instead of the list.
 (See option --tables-file.)

+.. option:: --decompress

+   Decompresses all files with the .qp extension in a backup previously made with the --compress option.

+.. option:: --decrypt=ENCRYPTION-ALGORITHM

+   Decrypts all files with the .xbcrypt extension in a backup previously made with --encrypt option.

 .. option:: --defaults-file=[MY.CNF]

    This option accepts a string argument that specifies what file to read the default MySQL options from.
 It is also passed directly to :program:`xtrabackup` 's defaults-file option.
 See the :program:`xtrabackup` :doc:`documentation <../xtrabackup_bin/xtrabackup_binary>` for details.